🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur.

 The last step is to seal the top of the bag with a simple fold.
 Fold over the excess fabric at the top of the bag, which should be enough to stay folded over as the bag sits between the plates.

-Now the bag is ready to go, grab the parchment paper and don’t forget to pre heat before you start squishing.
+Now the bag is ready to go, grab the parchment paper and don’t forget to pre heat with very light pressure between the rosin plates before you start squishing.

 It’s said that if you fail to prepare, you’re preparing to fail.
 When it comes to pressing rosin, don’t neglect the proper steps needed to pack your rosin bag in preparation for the press.